Course Content and Outcome Guide for AM 183

 Intended Outcomes for the course

-- Perform engine performance inspection, maintenance, diagnosis and repairs relating to fuel management systems, idle control systems and on board diagnostic systems.
+- Perform engine performance inspection, maintenance, diagnosis and repairs relating to fuel control systems.

 - Access and utilize repair information in a rapidly changing technology.

-#NAME?, idle control systems and on board diagnostic systems to professional and ethical standards.
+- Perform engine performance repair of fuel control systems to professional and ethical standards.

 Outcome Assessment Strategies